pagrossi91/home-lab/network-services/README.md

 # User and timezone settings
 LOCAL_USER=1000
 TZ=America/New_York
-DIRECTORY=. # This for most OS setups, excluding Unraid
+APPDATA_DIR=. # This for most OS setups, excluding Unraid
-# DIRECTORY=/mnt/user/appdata/network-services # This is for Unraid setups
+# APPDATA_DIR=/mnt/user/appdata/network-services # This is for Unraid setups

 # Pi-hole admin interface password
 PIHOLE_WEBPASSWORD=your_secure_password_here